wp-plugins/child-theme-configurator/readme.txt

 Next, find the selector by typing in the Selector autoselect box.
 Select by clicking with the mouse or by pressing the "Enter" or "Tab" keys.

 This will load all of the rules for that selector with the Parent values on the left and the Child values inputs on the right.
 Any existing child values will be automatically populated.
 There is also a Sample preview that displays the combination of Parent and Child overrides.
 Note that the border and background-image get special treatment.

+The "Order" field contains the original sequence of the selector in the parent theme stylesheet.
+You can change the selector order sequence by entering a lower or higher number in the "Order" field.
+You can also force style overrides (so called "!important" flag) by checking the "!" box next to each input.
+Please use judiciously.

 Click "Save" to update the child stylesheet and save your changes to the WordPress admin.